 You're having an asthma attack if any of the following happens:

-Your reliever isn't helping or lasting over four hours
+- Your reliever isn't helping or you need to use it again within 4 hours

-- Your breathing may get faster and it feels like you can't get your breath in properly
+- Your breathing is getting faster and it feels like you can't get your breath in properly

 - Children may complain of a tummy ache.

 Don't be afraid of causing a fuss, even at night.

 If you go to A&E (Accident and Emergency) or are admitted to hospital, if possible take your written asthma action plan with you so staff can see details of your asthma medicines.